Austinlllee/NBA_Player_Salary_Analysis/README.md

 ---

+## Contributions & Future Work
-Feel free to contribute or suggest improvements to the analysis!
+- Feel free to contribute to this project by submitting pull requests or issues.
+- Future work may include:
+  - Incorporating additional factors like player endorsements and off-court influence.
+  - Exploring non-linear models and machine learning techniques for salary prediction.

+---